-- When out for walks, ensure your pet’s collar is tight enough (but not too tight) to prevent him or her slipping out if he/she is startled by loud noises/fireworks.
+- When out for walks, ensure your pet’s colpet’ss tight enough (but not too tight) to prevent them from slipping out if they are startled by loud noises/fireworks.

-- If your dog does bolt for any reason, then he/she is likely to be hiding in the local area.
-If this is unsuccessful, then notify the local vets, pet shops, dog warden etc. Consider having your dog chipped *which will be the law in 2016) so that he can be returned quickly and safely.
+- If your dogs bolt for any reason, they will likely hide in the local area.
+If this is unsuccessful, notify the local vets, pet shops, dog warden etc. Consider having your dog chipped *which will be the law in 2016) so that he can be returned quickly and safely.

 - Close windows and curtains.
 Play some music to mask and muffle the sound of fireworks.
 Leave a light on, which will help dampen the fireworks flashing lights.

-- Act normal – seeing you act normally and not show any signs of fear will help your dog feel more settled.
+- Act regular – seeing you usually act and not show any fear will help your dog feel more settled.

 - Avoid leaving him on his own

-- Never punish or fuss over your pet when it’s scared, as this will only make things worse in the long run.
+- Never punish or fuss over your pet when it’s scarit’sas this will only make things worse in the long run.

 Before the Firework Season

-Before the firework season starts, why not build a den or some other place to feel safe (Missy has a den under my desk).
-The Den should be covered to help block out the light and sound of the fireworks and in a quiet place of the house.
+Before the firework season starts, why not build a den or somewhere to feel safe (Missy has a den under my desk)?
+The Den should be covered to help block out the light and sound of the fireworks in a quiet place of the house.

 The Den can be made out of almost anything, such as old cardboard covered with a blanket or two and a nice blanket inside.
-As frightened dogs tend to pant more, make sure that plenty of water is available.
+As frightened dogs tend to pant more, ensure plenty of water is available.